AlgoMaster Logo

 A Concrete Example: Document Ingestion Pipeline

 Here is a simplified pipeline that processes a document through chunking, embedding, and storage.
-In production, you would add queues between stages, but the core logic is the same.
+A real production version would likely add queues or durable job records between stages, but the basic shape is the same.

 main.py